 Extended ACL Configuration Commands Explained

-An extended access list is mainly used to filter two types of traffic.
-These types are host-level and application-level.
+An extended access list filters traffic at two levels: host-level and application-level.
 Host-level traffic includes all traffic originating from a specific host.
-For example, if three applications are running on a host, the host-level traffic involves traffic from all three applications.
-Application-level traffic includes all traffic originating from a specific application running on a particular host.
-For example, if three applications are running on a host, the application-level traffic involves traffic only from a single application.
+Application-level traffic consists of all traffic originating from a specific application running on a particular host.
+For example, if three applications are running on a host, host-level traffic includes traffic from all three applications, while application-level traffic includes traffic from only a single application.
+This tutorial explains how to filter host-level traffic using an extended access list.

 Setting up a practice lab